SiliconLabs/thunderboard-android/README.md

 ## Short URLs

-Thunderboard attempts to shorten all demo URLs with the [is.gd](http://is.gd) URL shortening service.
+ThunderBoard attempts to shorten all demo URLs with the [is.gd](http://is.gd) URL shortening service.
 URL stats are not supported, so no credentials are required for the URL shortener.

 ## Building the code

-_The Thunderboard project is build with Android Studio 1.4.1_
+_The ThunderBoard project is build with Android Studio 1.4.1_

 ## Configuration Values